 NOTE: registration by telephone is not permitted.

-1. You may register for the race by downloading the 2015 registration form and mailing the form in with your payment.
+1. You may register for the race by downloading the 2016 registration form (available in 2016) and mailing the form in with your payment.

 2. You may register and pay online.
 This is a newer service provided by Bangor Parks & Recreation.
 NOTE: even if you sign up online, you will still need to download and sign the fillable form - and it can be sent to Bangor Parks & Recreation via mail (or stop by the office).